jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Change List:**
 * Makes a new version of the Gatling Laser that uses the white and blue mods from Institute Heavy Weapons
 * Adds the new Institute Gatling Laser to the possible weapons for power armored synths

-### Institute Power Armor Redistribution.esp
-**Description:** Adjusts the availability of Institute Power Armor in the world

-**Dependencies:** Institute Power Armor

-**Installed If:** The Redistribute Power Armor feature and Institute Power Armor boxes are both checked

-**Change List:**
-* Removes the metal box that originally contained the full set of Institute Power Armor
-* Makes Institute Power Armor available for sale from the Institute Requisitions Desk (thanks to FAB001 for this)
-* Makes a power armor frame available for sale from the Institute Requisitions Desk (thanks to BitMage for this)

 ### Power Armor to the People - Institute Power Armor - SAR.esp
 **Description:** Adds all lining combinations for Institute Power Armor to allow any of them to be spawned, using Some Assembly Required's armor values